-Yesterday I both read an article in the Financial Times (FT) about the security of Zoom and listened to Radio 2’s Jeremy Vine discuss the complexity of video conferencing technology.
-To say that video calls are flavour of the month is an understatement, this is obviously as most of us are on lockdown due to social distancing.
-Also, as Rehab Guru's sign-up rate and support ticket count continue to rise daily, hundreds of you are pivoting your face-to-face clinics and fitness business to embrace online consultations.
+Yesterday I read both an article in the Financial Times (FT) about the security of Zoom and listened to Radio 2’s Jeremy Vine discuss the complexity of video conferencing technology.
+To say that video calls are flavour of the month is an understatement, this is obviously as most of us are on lockdown.
+Also, as Rehab Guru's sign-up rate continues to rise daily, hundreds of you are pivoting your face-to-face clinics and fitness business to embrace online consultations.

 Social media and governing body blog posts have been alive with advice and guidance on performing remote consultation, however there is a lot of confusion about data retention, encryption and security.
 This post is not going to tell you exactly what platform to use as you embark upon new ways of working, however it will highlight things you should consider when choosing.
 It will also discuss why we elected to use Open Source software for our Telehealth platform which offers transparency and offers you everything you need to know to make an informed decision.